All Collections

 SIM card overview

-The cellular carrier being used provided a Nano SIM, but the carrier also included a trio adapter which is displayed below.
-It's recommended to confirm with your cellular carrier which type of SIM they will be providing prior to purchasing to ensure compatibility with your cradlepoint.
+Recommendation.
+We recommend that you confirm with your cellular carrier which type of SIM card they will provide prior to purchasing to ensure compatibility with your Cradlepoint.
 Adapters can also be found online if the carrier can only provide a nano SIM.
+In this specific guide, an IBR-900LP6 Cradlepoint is used, which requires a standard SIM card.

 • Number of cameras viewed per day